Counterflow and coflow instabilities in miscible binary superfluids: Holographic binary superfluids

 \section{Holographic binary superfluids}

-We then move to the gravity description of a two-component superfluid in two spatial dimensions.
-More details are given in appendix \ref{app:hsetup}.
-The system involves two complex scalar operators $\mathcal{\hat{O}}_I$ which carry the same charge $e$ under a global $U(1)$ symmetry.\footnote{Thus there will be only one conserved density, which is a special limit of the hydrodynamic and GPE analyses of the previous sections.} Below a critical temperature $T_c$, the scalar operators develop a nonzero expectation value spontaneously breaking the $U(1)$ symmetry and driving the system into a superfluid phase.
-The holographic system in (3+1)-dimensional asymptotically anti-de Sitter (AdS) spacetime involves a bulk dynamical $U(1)$ gauge field $A_\mu$ and the scalar operators $\mathcal{\hat{O}}_i$ are mapped to two bulk scalar fields $(\Psi_1, \Psi_2)$ carrying charge $e$ under $A_\mu$.
-For definiteness we will choose two identical scalar fields with the potential $V(\Psi_1, \Psi_2)=m^2(|\Psi_1|^2+|\Psi_2|^2)+\frac{\nu}{2}|\Psi_1|^2|\Psi_2|^2$ with a mass for $(\Psi_1, \Psi_2)$ correspond to the dual scalar operators having the scaling dimension $\Delta=2$.
-The inter-component coupling $\nu$ characterizes the interaction between two components of superfluids and determines the miscibility of the superfluids~\cite{An:2024ebg}.
-For the homogeneous case with $\nu>0$, only one of the superfluid condensations can develop spontaneously below the critical temperature $T_c$ (immiscible binary superfluids), while $\nu<0$ gives miscible binary superfluids, which is the focus of this work.
+We now move to the gravity description of a two-component superfluid in two spatial dimensions.
+More details about the holographic model are given in appendix \ref{app:hsetup}.
+The field theory system involves two complex scalar operators $\mathcal{\hat{O}}_I$, which carry the same charge $e$ under a global $U(1)$ symmetry.\footnote{Thus there will be only one conserved density, which is a special limit of the hydrodynamic and GPE analyses of the previous sections.} Below a critical temperature $T_c$, the scalar operators develop a nonzero expectation value, which breaks the $U(1)$ symmetry spontaneously and drives the system into a superfluid phase.
+The dual (3+1)-dimensional gravity system (the {\em bulk}) is defined on an asymptotically AdS spacetime.
+It includes a bulk dynamical $U(1)$ gauge field $A_\mu$ and two bulk complex scalar fields $(\Psi_1, \Psi_2)$ carrying charge $e$ under $A_\mu$, dual to the field theory scalar operators $\mathcal{\hat{O}}_I$.
+For definiteness, we will choose two identical scalar fields with the potential $V(\Psi_1, \Psi_2)=m^2(|\Psi_1|^2+|\Psi_2|^2)+\frac{\nu}{2}|\Psi_1|^2|\Psi_2|^2$.\footnote{Though the scalar fields are only directly coupled through the density-density coupling term, they are also indirectly coupled through interactions with gauge field.
+Therefore, current-current entrainment is naturally incorporated in our model.
+To see this explicitly, one can refer to Figure~\ref{thermo} and notice that $2N|_{v_+=v_-=0}=(\chi_{++}-\chi_{--})|_{v_+=v_-=0}$.} We pick the value $m^2L^2=-2$, so that the dual scalar operators have the scaling dimension $\Delta_\Psi=2$.
+We do not expect our results to differ qualitatively for other choices of the mass.
+There is an inter-component coupling $\nu$, which characterizes the interaction between the two superfluid components and determines whether the components are miscible~\cite{An:2024ebg}.
+For the homogeneous case with $\nu>0$, only one of the superfluid components can condense below the critical temperature $T_c$ (immiscible binary superfluids), while $\nu<0$ gives miscible binary superfluids, which is the focus of this work.